hossein1376/hossein1376.github.io/content/posts/2023-11-21-WebSSH-with-Teleport.md

 ## Configuring

 Run `teleport configure` to create a configuration file.
-We will update it
+We will update it right away:

 ```shell
 sudo nano /etc/teleport/config.yaml
 ```

-The following is an example file that you need to modify before using.
+The following is an example file that needs to be modified first.
 Four instances between `<...>` needs to be replaced by you.

 ```yaml
 version: v3